Remedial notice review policy

 • Talking to technical experts to obtain additional information.

-• any specific provisions cited in the remedial notice itself (e.g. the GED in s 25)
+• any specific sections referred to in the remedial notice itself (e.g. the general environmental duty in section 25)

-• the EP Act objectives and principles of environmental protection in Chapter 2 of the EP Act
+• the principles of environmental protection in Chapter 2 of the EP Act.

-Our primary objective is to protect human health and the environment by reducing the harmful effects of pollution and waste (s 357).
-We must exercise its powers and perform its duties and functions for the purposes of achieving this primary objective (ss 358 and 359).
+Our primary objective is to protect human health and the environment by reducing the harmful effects of pollution and waste (section 357).
+We must exercise our powers and perform our duties and functions for the purposes of achieving this primary objective.

 What a review officers can decide

-Within 10 business days of your application, the review officer must decide to:
+Within 10 business days of your application, the internal review officer must decide to:

 • Affirm the original decision, which means agreeing with the original notice without any changes